Seafari Joins Ocean Quest

 Recently Neil from Seafari along with other Pattaya Divers joined Todd and Anuar from Ocean Quest

-During three days of diving we helped rescue coral colonies toppled by anchors and storms by righting and stabilising them before undergoing an exciting new coral propagation course with strong hearts and hopeful minds to spread conservation action along with awareness towards rebuilding the coral reefs in Pattaya Thailand.
+During three days of diving, we helped rescue coral colonies toppled by anchors and storms by righting and stabilizing them before undergoing an exciting new coral propagation course with strong hearts and hopeful minds to spread conservation action along with awareness towards rebuilding the coral reefs in Pattaya Thailand.

 Corals, The Trees of the Ocean

 Coral Reefs are comprised of many complex organisms.
 In order to be able to breed coral correctly for the purpose of coral reef restoration requires a certain level of understanding which is only achieved through scientific experimentation.
 Corals are complex ‘Plants’.
 The world has already well documented over thousands of years how to plant trees however so far the knowledge of how to successfully plant coral reefs escapes most of us.

 Safari’s aim is to help and work with Oceans Quest in bringing accurate knowledge of how to correctly go about growing corals back into their natural surroundings.
 Over the generations to come to this information results in restored healthy coral reefs repopulating areas of the Pattaya islands which otherwise would be laid to waste, sooner than you realize.

 A key point of knowledge is to first understand its importance!
 Teaching not just scuba divers but children who later may come to plant the seed of knowledge, for a better word, which grows into the passion and caring for coral reefs later on.
 We welcome all local schools or organizations to contact us to get involved.